Preparing for a New Technology Leadership Position

 Also see this post on Expectations of a CIO.

 I recently read an article on tech professionals hesitating to pursue the role of a tech exec due to lack of interest.
-This inspired me to write two blog posts: this one on the pros and cons of a career in technology, and the other on becoming a tech executive.
+This inspired me to write two blog posts: this one on the pros and cons of a technical career path, and the other on becoming a tech executive.
 As a young professional in tech, you may find yourself at a crossroads, choosing between these paths.
 Both options have unique benefits and drawbacks, so evaluate your goals and aspirations carefully before deciding.

-The Technology Career Path
+The Technical Career Path

 • Technical Skills: Choosing a tech career offers the chance to develop sought-after technical skills for today’s digital world.
 These skills unlock diverse job opportunities and let you work on cutting-edge projects.